 2020-21 Return to School FAQ

-Answers to additional questions will be updated on July 31 and August 7.
-Additionally, individual building parent “town hall” Zoom meetings were held during the week of August 3 to answer building-specific questions.
+Individual building parent “town hall” Zoom meetings were held to answer building-specific questions.
 The meetings were recorded and are posted on our website.

 In Person Instruction Questions